deniscostadsc/fastmonkeys/README.md

 [ ] Add best friend to a monkey (Each monkey can only have one best friend)

-[ ] List monkeys

-* Show monkey names, name of the best friend (if any) and number of friends
+[ ] List monkeys (Show monkey names, name of the best friend (if any) and number of friends)

-* Sortable by name, name of the best friend and number of friends
+[ ] List of monkeys should be sortable by name, name of the best friend and number of friends

-* Pagination
+[ ] List of monkeys should have pagination